-If you have family or friends from parts of the country that don’t have the pleasure of experiencing water (or “wudder”) ice firsthand, you may be used to these kinds of questions:
+If you have family or friends from parts of the country that don’t have the pleasure of experiencing water ice firsthand, you may be used to these kinds of questions:

-And then you have to explain that while, yes, it’s similar to Italian ice and, yes, it’s also a little bit like a slushy, it’s far better and more refreshing than both of those things.
+And then you have to explain that while, yes, it’s similar to Italian ice and, yes, it’s also a little bit like a slushy, it’s far better and more refreshing than either of those things.
 Most importantly, you’ll only really get it if you try it.
-So whether you have a friend in town and want to introduce them to Philly’s favorite dessert, or you just need a new spot to add to your growing water ice repertoire, we’ve gathered five of our favorites from around the city.
+So whether you have a friend in town and want to introduce them to Philly’s favorite dessert, or you’re just on a mission to grab a cup from each neighborhood to prove that your go-to spot is the best, we’ve gathered nine of our favorites from around the city.

 John’s is a classic.
 The Italian Market-adjacent spot has been around since 1945, and while the flavors change every so often, they always have their classic lemon, cherry, and chocolate (which are the best flavors, anyway).
 There’s usually a line, so be prepared to wait a bit especially on hot days.

-When people who aren’t from Philly imagine a water ice stand, Jimmy’s is probably what comes to mind.
-The bare-bones stand in South Philly serves just four things: water ice, soft serve, pretzels, and frozen bananas.
-The flavors (like lemon, strawberry, and mango) are basic, but just like at a classic South Philly cheesesteak counter, that’s really all you want.
+When people who aren’t from Philly imagine a water ice spot, Jimmy’s is probably what comes to mind.
+The flavors (like lemon, strawberry, and mango) are basic, but just like what you’d get at a classic South Philly cheesesteak counter, that’s really all you want.

-When Pop’s first opened as a little pushcart in the summer of 1932, a cup of water ice was probably around a few cents.
+When Pop’s first opened as a little pushcart in the summer of 1932, a cup of water ice was probably only a few cents.
 While we wish that were still the case, we’ll settle for the fact that Pop’s is still around mixing up new flavors every week.
-On top of all the traditional flavors, they also serve ones like iced tea, ginger ale, and banana split.
+On top of all the traditional options, the South Philly spot also serves ones like iced tea, ginger ale, and banana split.